GoogleCloudPlatform/DataflowTemplates/v1/README_Stream_GCS_Text_to_BigQuery.md

 * **outputDeadletterTable** (The dead-letter table name to output failed messages to BigQuery): BigQuery table for failed messages.
 Messages failed to reach the output table for different reasons (e.g., mismatched schema, malformed json) are written to this table.
 If it doesn't exist, it will be created during pipeline execution.
 If not specified, "outputTableSpec_error_records" is used instead.
 (Example: your-project-id:your-dataset.your-table-name).
 * **javascriptTextTransformGcsPath** (JavaScript UDF path in Cloud Storage): The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
 * **javascriptTextTransformFunctionName** (JavaScript UDF name): The name of the function to call from your JavaScript file.
 Use only letters, digits, and underscores.
 (Example: transform_udf1).
-* **javascriptReloadIntervalMinutes** (JavaScript UDF auto-reload interval (minutes)): Define the interval that workers may check for JavaScript UDF changes to reload the files.
+* **javascriptTextTransformReloadIntervalMinutes** (JavaScript UDF auto-reload interval (minutes)): Define the interval that workers may check for JavaScript UDF changes to reload the files.
 Defaults to: 60.

 ## User-Defined functions (UDFs)